Tips and advice

 If your challenge is rejected you will receive a ‘notice of rejection’ and you’ll have a further 28 days to pay the fine or make a Dart Charge appeal to an independent tribunal.

-Saving money on the Dartford Crossing
+How can I save money on the Dartford Crossing?

-To set up a pre-payment account, you’ll need your vehicle’s registration number and a credit or debit card to make a one-off £10 payment.
+To set up a pre-payment account, you’ll need your vehicle’s registration number and a credit or debit card to make a one-off £10 deposit.
 It’s also possible to organise an automatic top-up for a Dart Charge account, although you have to provide bank account details to do so.

 It is advisable to check your payment details and account are valid before making your journey.
 Motorists that have set up an account, but haven’t made a crossing in over a year, may find their account has been made inactive.
 If this is the case you can be liable for a penalty charge unless you pay another way.
 A quick check online to make sure your payment details and account are all valid can save having to contest a penalty notice later on.

-I am an existing DART-Tag customer
+What if I am an existing DART-Tag customer?

 Is the Dartford Crossing always open?